CodingAvenue/codestop-course-php-advance/content/CustomExceptions/CustomExceptions.q.md

 /// type=MS, id=1b451bdc-2891-46b9-aff5-a5a6ec1d315f, answer=[4,5]

-Which statements correctly describe the `catch` block on lines 18 and 19 of `Main.php`?
+Which statements correctly describe the `catch` block on lines 18 and 19 of `main.php`?

  - It enables the `divide()` function to throw an exception if an error occurs.